 Sedatives: It is not recommended to take it along with sedatives, because Calendula, can cause sleepiness when taken along with sedatives, this sleepiness increases.

-There are several factors involved in the usage and dosage of the it, those related to age, health condition, and other factors.
-At this time there is not enough scientific information to determine an appropriate range of doses for Calendula.
+There are several factors involved in the usage and dosage of it, those related to age, health condition, and other factors.
+At this time, there is not enough scientific information to determine an appropriate range of doses for Calendula.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
-The best advice is to consult your healthcare provider, to inform you on how to to take it and in what doses.
+The best advice is to consult your healthcare provider, to inform you on how to take it and in what doses.

 The Mercurialis Calendula is a homeopathic product with it and Mercurialis Perennis, intended to be applied topically.
 The healing properties of both plants are combined to provide relief from wounds and discomfort in certain skin areas.
+The ointment is also said to help reduce inflammation and stimulate the healing process.
+It can be used as often as necessary, but should not be applied to broken skin.